PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 I told them that I could not talk at the moment.
 They continued to send automated emails about uploading higher quality images on my claim page.

-**April 26**: I emailed them and asked them to call at a specific time in the evening.
+**April 26**: I emailed them and requested them to call at a specific time in the evening.
 No luck.

 **April 27**: Their claims team called me up and told me **that my claim was going to be rejected**.
 I asked to talk to a seniorperson but once again, they told me that the senior would say the same thing.
 I argued a lot but it led to a dead end.
+Perhaps I was going about it the wrong way?
+Perhaps I should've had the device replaced under warranty - maybe they were right?

+Now let's take a breather before we dive into the spicy bits.
+When I asked my initial test audience to review this article, they (just the one guy out of this audience, actually) came up with a passionate defence of eBay, of how its workers are underpaid, how it has its own distinct style and identity, of how I did not read the fine print and the item description and deserved to fall into this hole of misery, and finally of how me expecting a better user experience after having used competitor sites like Amazon (and uptil recently, Flipkart) was akin to digging this hole for myself.

+Let's address these comments one by one.

+*Workers underpaid*: While I feel for them, having been grossly underpaid at the beginning of my career, I don't get how this is my fault and why this somehow excuses them into treating my case like they did.

+*Distinct style and identity*: Perhaps eBay should state this in bold on their website's landing pages and mention that they're only for e-commerce power users who look at the 2000s through nostalgia glasses.

+*Item description*: This came up because the audience pointed out that I did not immediately email the seller on their work email, which was mentioned near the bottom of the listing.
+Somehow this also meant that I did not read the item description.
+This point will be addressed entirely by the next section, after our intermission.

+*User experience*: I explained that the modern user generalizes e-commerce websites in their mind for ease of use.
+While the user understands that eBay is first and foremost an auction platform, they expect some basic things from these platforms - user experience and decent customer service.
+These are merely the standards that the competition has set.
+Not adhering to them is why people moved to competitors in droves in the first place. eBay didn't get acquired because it had great intrinsic value, it got acquired because Flipkart thinks that it's assembling its own version of the Avengers against the big bad Amazon, except none of them have superpowers and Amazon has a lot of cash.

+All in all, these arguments combined sound suspiciously like a *this are just how things are* argument.
+Maybe the next time you're standing in a huge line at an old-style, inefficiently run government office, think of the guy behind the counter as being underpaid and deserving of your bribe money, and the office as having their own distinct identity and style of running things.

+{% imgcap http://www.fakingnews.firstpost.com/wp-content/uploads/2017/07/Laughing-pics.jpg This is just how things are, fool.
+It's lunch hour now, see ya later. %}

+With all that out of the way, and me successfully coming off as a pompous, poor people hating asshole, let's get to the second half of our movie, with plot twist and all.

-That night, I finally decided to check Microsoft's Xbox portal and found, to my ironic amusement, **that the device was not even under warranty**.
+**April 27 (contd)**: That night, I finally decided to check Microsoft's Xbox portal and found, to my ironic amusement, **that the device was not even under manufacturer warranty**.
 After all of eBay's stonewalling, I learned that I could not even take the device to a Microsoft service center.

 I tried emailing customer support about this several times on the Friday of that week, with proof of warranty having expired in 2016, but I got the same reply from multiple support team executives - **that I would need to acquire a